nupurkapoor/spa-todo-backbonejs-parse/app-specific-notes.md

   - The allCheckbox is updated based on whether there are remaining todos.

 ##### Individual Todo View

+As the name suggests, this will be in charge of individual Todo records, making sure the view updates when the todo does.
+To enable this functionality, we will add event listeners to the view that listen for events on an individual todo’s HTML representation.

+Our events hash includes three callbacks:

+* `edit()`: changes the current view into editing mode when a user double-clicks on an existing item in the todo list.
+This allows them to change the existing value of the item’s title attribute.
+* `updateOnEnter()`: checks that the user has hit the return/enter key and executes the close() function.
+* `close()`: trims the value of the current text in our input field, ensuring that we don’t process it further if it does not contain any text (e.g ‘’).
+If a valid value has been provided, we save the changes to the current todo model and close editing mode by removing the corresponding CSS class.

 ##### Routing
 Routing allows to easily filter the list of items that are active as well as those which have been completed.
 I am defining following roues: